-While there is considerable momentum on the gender and energy nexus globally, and new innovative women-centric business models are emerging, it appears that potential gains are not being fully realized owing to persistent gender barriers-and gaps such as continued dependence on biomass for fuel, with attendant time, energy poverty and health issues exacerbated by climate change and environmental degradation.
-What are the bottlenecks that need to be addressed to make meaningful progress?
+While there is considerable momentum on the gender and energy nexus globally and new innovative women-centric business models are emerging, it appears that potential gains are not being fully realised due to persistent gender barriers and gaps.
+These include the continued dependence on biomass for fuel and the attendant time and energy poverty and health issues, exacerbated by climate change and environmental degradation.
+What are these bottlenecks that need to be addressed to make meaningful progress?